Discovering the mechanisms and targets of immunity against malaria

 Antibodies are an important component of acquired immunity against malaria, as demonstrated in pivotal studies in which immunoglobulin G (IgG) from immune adults was transferred to malaria-infected children and resulted in clearance of infection.
 The mechanisms of protection and specific target epitopes of protective immunity are not well understood, yet this knowledge is crucial for developing highly effective vaccines against malaria.
 In recent studies, we have begun to uncover important roles for antibodies that can directly inhibit host-cell infection, interact with immune cells to kill and clear malaria, or recruit complement to neutralise infection.

-The aims of this project include identifying the key targets of protective immunity and quantifying the importance of specific mechanisms mediating immunity.
+The aims of this project include identifying key targets of protective immunity (specific antigens and epitopes) and the quantifying the importance of specific mechanisms mediating immunity.
+This knowledge is crucial for the development of effective vaccines against malaria.
 The project may combine detailed studies of immune responses with clinical and population studies in Africa, Asia, and Papua New Guinea.
 It will examine how immune responses protect children from malaria, or protect pregnant women and their developing babies from the devastating consequences of malaria in pregnancy.

 Faculty Research Themes